Re-Elect · Precinct 8 · Town Meeting

 +

-That's exactly why commercial development matters so much.
-The override buys us time, but the real structural fix is broadening our tax base.
+That's exactly why new development matters so much.
+The override buys us time, but the real structural fix is broadening our tax base through both commercial and residential growth.

-Here's the bind we're in: Prop 2½ prohibits us from raising property taxes by more than 2.5% a year, and the state has refused to allow our Town Meeting-approved real estate transfer tax to become law, just as it has blocked similar efforts by other municipalities.
+Here's the bind we're in: Prop 2½ caps the revenue Brookline can raise from property tax growth to 2.5% a year, and the state has refused to allow our Town Meeting-approved real estate transfer tax to become law, just as it has blocked similar efforts by other municipalities.
 We can't wait around for Beacon Hill to fix this.
-We need to grow revenue from the source we can actually control: new commercial and mixed-use development.
+We need to grow revenue from the source we can actually control: new development.

 Tuesday, May 5, 2026